July 29 (Noon and 2 pm, Gazebo Stage)

 Recently named honorary members of the Beach Music Hall of Fame, Subway is the longest-lasting show band performing with theatrical extravagance in the United States.
 Their high-energy performances feature memorable sounds from the 50s and 60s that will have fairgoers of all ages tapping their toes.

 August 4 (Noon and 2 pm, Gazebo Stage)

-Dynamic musicians Katie Larson, Savannah Buist and Michael Douge are becoming increasingly recognized and loved among music lovers of all genres for their multi-instrumentalist skills and impressive repertoire of songs featured in films, documentaries and commercials.
+Dynamic musicians Katie Larson, Savannah Buist and Michael Dause are becoming increasingly recognized and loved among music lovers of all genres for their multi-instrumentalist skills and impressive repertoire of songs featured in films, documentaries and commercials.
 The girls formed the band as a duo after meeting in 2011 while volunteering for a high school class assignment.
-Now recent high school grads, the edgy folk duo has added Michael Douge on percussion to round out their eccentric indie trio.
+Now recent high school grads, the edgy folk duo has added Michael Dause on percussion to round out their eccentric indie trio.

 August 4 (5 and 7:30 pm, Main Street Stage presented by CD102.5)

 Based in Columbus, Mojo Theory writes, arranges and produces their own original blues music with a modern twist.
 Without straying from the core traditions of blues music, the group successfully preserves the blues tradition and adapts their music to the 21st century, pleasing their entire audience.

 August 5 (Noon and 2 pm, Gazebo Stage)

 Hayley’s YouTube videos of her covering popular songs got her noticed by a Nashville producer in 2009.
 This young singer/songwriter defines her style as “future country,” and loves that music is something that everyone can relate to.